svn2github/wordpress-vip-plugins/release-candidates/socialflow/readme.txt

 == Changelog ==

+= 2.5.2 =
+* Minor bug fixes

 = 2.5.1 =
+* Properly escape attributes & html content
+* Minor code cleanup & adjustments

+= 2.5 =
+* You can now send attachments directly to SocialFLow
 * Attach custom images to the messages (Not available for LinkedIn)
 * Media compose for posts (Not available for LinkedIn)

-= 2.5 =
-* You can now send attachments directly to SocialFLow

 = 2.4.3 =
 * Count link as 22 characters for twitter messages